lucsky/go-exml/README.md

 })
 ```

-Finally, since using nodes text content to initialize struct fields is a pretty frequent task, **go-exml** provides a shortcut to make it shorter to write.
+Finally, since using nodes text content to initialize struct fields is a pretty frequent task, **exml** provides a shortcut to make it shorter to write.
 Let's revisit our address book example and use this shortcut:

 ```go
 contact := &Contact{}